Info Source: Sources of Federal Government and Employee Information

 Energy Innovation and Clean Technology (EICT)

 Description: This program helps lead Canada’s transformation to a low-carbon economy by accelerating innovation and the development of new clean technologies and solutions needed to reduce emissions and promote sustainable growth from the production and use of energy and other natural resources.
-EICT spurs advances in energy innovation, clean technologies and solutions through supporting scientific research, development and demonstration (RD&D) projects and initiatives (up to first commercial installation).
+EICT spurs advances in energy innovation, clean technologies and solutions through supporting scientific research, development (RD&D) projects and initiatives (up to first commercial installation).
 With strategic investments, collaborations and partnerships, EICT supports the delivery of key federal policy initiatives to address climate change, energy transformation and clean growth.

 Energy Innovation and Clean Technology (EICT) – Class of record